-One of the most common reasons to file for bankruptcy is to discharge your overwhelming debt and start your finances over on a clean slate.
+Filing for bankruptcy is a popular way to discharge overwhelming debt and start over financially.
 But just because you file for bankruptcy doesn’t mean that your responsibility for every single type of debt suddenly disappears.

-Essentially, almost any legal debts are debts that qualify for you to declare bankruptcy, as long as you can prove your overall financial situation makes it impossible for you to repay them.
+Almost any legal debt qualifies for bankruptcy, as long as you can prove your overall financial situation makes it almost impossible for you to repay them.

 Financial profiles can include any combination of consumer and non-consumer debts.
-Bankruptcy can be a result of anything from unsuccessful investments or business decisions to poor money management, illness, loss of employment, natural disasters, or an economic downturn.
+A bankruptcy can result from unsuccessful investments, bad business decisions, illness, loss of employment, natural disasters, or economic downturn.

 Whatever the reason, it’s your overall financial status that will determine if you qualify, not the particular debts themselves.
 Nevertheless, there are several categories of debts, and which type you have can affect your eligibility for debt relief.